Washington House Approves Bill to Improve Access to Death With Dignity Act

 Finally, the bill would modernize the rules around how and when individuals can obtain their aid in dying prescription from a pharmacy, allowing electronic prescribing and medications to be shipped instead of picked up in person.

-“The House of Representatives bipartisan support for HB 1141 is consistent with what we’ve learned over 12 years of supporting clients as they legally access Death with Dignity,” said End of Life Washington Executive Director Judy Kinney.
-“Core safeguards should be maintained and barriers should be removed to reduce unnecessary suffering.
-HB 1141 eliminates obstacles that our terminally ill neighbors and family members have struggled with in the final days and weeks of their lives.”
+“The House of Representatives' bipartisan support for ESHB 1141 is consistent with what we’ve learned over 12 years of supporting clients as they legally access Death with Dignity,” said End of Life Washington Executive Director Judy Kinney.
+"Core safeguards should be maintained and improvements to reflect the current changes made in medicine should be made to reduce unnecessary suffering.
+HB 1141 supports our terminally ill neighbors and family members to have more autonomy and peace in the final days and weeks of their lives.”

 The bill would not change the eligibility requirements under the existing law.
 Individuals must still be mentally capable adults with six months or less to live, must make the request on their own behalf, must be educated by their physician on all other end-of-life care options, may be allowed to withdraw their request or decide not to use the medication and must be able to self-ingest the medication.

-Medical aid in dying does not allow for the administration by intravenous or other parenteral injection (below the skin) or infusion (insertion into the vein), which are explicitly prohibited by any person, including the doctor, family member or patient themselves.
+Medical aid in dying does not allow for injections or infusions via a vein or any other parenteral route, as these are explicitly prohibited by any person, including the doctor, family member or patient themselves.

 The Death with Dignity Act was approved by Washington voters in 2008 and took effect in 2009.
-In twelve years of use in Washington and a combined decades of implementation in other states, there have been no documented instances of abuse or coercion associated with medical aid in dying.
+In thirteen years of use in Washington and a combined decades of implementation in other states, there have been no documented instances of abuse or coercion associated with medical aid in dying.
+In 2021, the bill failed to make it to the Senate floor for a debate or vote despite the House previously passing the bill on February 25, 2021 with a bipartisan vote of 60-37.

-The nine states that have authorized medical aid in dying include California, Colorado, Hawai‘i, Maine, Montana (via state Supreme Court ruling), New Jersey, Oregon, Vermont, and Washington, as well as Washington, D.C.
-Collectively, these 10 jurisdictions represent one out of five U.S. residents (22%) and have decades of combined experience successfully implementing this medical practice.
+The ten states that have authorized medical aid in dying include California, Colorado, Hawai‘i, Maine, Montana (via state Supreme Court ruling), New Jersey, New Mexico, Oregon, Vermont, and Washington, as well as Washington, D.C.
+Collectively, these 11 jurisdictions represent one out of five U.S. residents (22%) and have decades of combined experience successfully implementing this medical practice.

 The Compassion & Choices Action Network is the largest national 501(C)4 organization who is exclusively devoted to authorizing and defending federal and state policies that improve care and expand options at the end of life.